|Full Name||Satyawart Kadian|

 |Brother||Somveer Kadian||Coach||Satyawan Kadian (Father), Vinod Kumar|

-When Father himself is an Arjuna Awardee and 1988 Summer Olympics Olympian, I don't think that son needs go anywhere else for his tough training.
-Yes, he was trained in the akhada run under Satyawan Kadian who prepared him for his first major medal at 2010 Youth Olympic Games when he won the Bronze in the boys' freestyle 100 kg category in Singapore, announcing himself to the Indian wrestling community and to the world.
+- When Father himself is an Arjuna Awardee and 1988 Summer Olympics Olympian, I don't think that son needs go anywhere else for his tough training.
+Yes, he was trained by his own father, Satyawan Kadian in their Akhada and prepared himself for his first major medal at 2010 Youth Olympic Games (Bronze) in freestyle wrestling of 100kg category.

 Achievements and Awards